Revit Sand 4 Motorcycle Gloves Review: Does Form Beat Function?

 In my search for the ideal blend of protection, comfort, and flexibility demanded by aggressive on and off-road riding, I found previous Revit Sand versions ticked all the boxes.

-Unfortunately, the Sand 4 dropped the ball regarding flexibility.
+Unfortunately, Sand 4 dropped the ball in terms of flexibility.
 With the intent of forcing a style update, Revit oddly replaced highly maneuverable armor with attractive but restrictive pieces.

 While I appreciated smart touches like improved ergonomics and reflective accents, limiting flexibility directly opposes the Sand glove’s adventure pedigree.